-The best time to visit Tanzania is between June and October, although the majority of the country is a year-round destination, with a few factors to be aware of during the rainy season of March to the end of May that hits much of the country.
+The best time to visit Tanzania is between June and October, although the majority of the country is a year-round destination, with a few factors to be aware of during the rainy season of March to the end of May.
 During this time the Selous, Ruaha and Katavi close their airstrips, making visiting near impossible, but the rest of the country remains open for business!
 It is worth noting that between these months you will see regular rain, although this doesn’t usually last for more than an afternoon.

 Between the months of June to October the temperature rarely fluctuates from around 25 – 27 degrees, with humidity varying depending on your location.

 It is not currently possible to fly directly to Tanzania from the UK.
-The quickest route to get to the major airports are from London via Nairobi with Kenya Airways and British Airways, both of which offer a daily service.
-As the route to Tanzania requires one stop, this opens up a variety of airlines such as Qatar, Emirates and Ethiopian Airways, all of which offer some incredible fares at various points throughout the year.
+The quickest route to get to the major airports is from London via Nairobi with Kenya Airways.
+As the route to Tanzania requires one stop, this opens up a variety of airlines such as Qatar, Emirates and Ethiopian Airways, all of which frequently have special offer fares at various points throughout the year.
 Departing from regional airports within the UK is also easy, with the likes of BA, Qatar, Emirates, KLM and Air France making for good options.

 Citizens of other nationalities should check with the Tanzanian High Commission for any visa regulations pertaining to them.